JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-This protocol declares that the Interactor needs to hold a reference to a subhect and to know what type that subject is, along with the name of the property to which we want to respond.
+This protocol declares that the Interactor needs to hold a reference to a subject and to know what type that subject is, along with the name of the property to which we want to respond.

 It also requires that we include a closure to respond the the NotifyPropertyChanged event.